gtank/niwl/README.md

 ### Notes on future work and expansions

 There is no reason that a client could chain a sequence of mixers together via onion encrypted their original message to multiple mix nodes.
 In that sense we can treat the system as a superposition of free-route mix networks.

+Analysis should be done to determine the anonymity of this system and the impact of added more mixers to the overall anonymity of the fuzzy message detection.

 # Code Overview